muratk3n/thirdwave/en/README.md

 # Tweets

-Obviously previous dereg didnt help either, it created a freer environment where disruption could reach faster.
+Obviously previous dereg didnt help either, it created a freer environment where new tech entropy / disruption could reach faster.

 ---